jwestgard/inst326/modules/module03/README.md

 Module 3 is a review of the most important basic data structures in the Python language, including strings, lists, dictionaries, and tuples.

+## Learning Outcomes

+After completing this module, students should understand:

+- The fundamental data types in Python.
+- How to create instances of data types, and where applicable, how to update them.
+- How Python implements data types as objects.
+- How to find out more about these types and their methods using the built-in documentation.

 ## Readings

 - Severance, _Python for Everybody_, [Chapter 6: Strings](https://www.py4e.com/html3/06-strings).